-7. The introduction of a rent cap at 20 percent of minimum wage for all rented accommodation, and the scrapping of housing benefit (a subsidy to landlords that has helped to fuel rent rises).
+7. The introduction of a rent cap at 20 percent of minimum wage for all privately rented accommodation, and the scrapping of housing benefit (a subsidy to landlords that has helped to fuel rent rises).

-8. The establishment of residents’ management committees to oversee planning and maintenance and ensure that all workers have access to adequate space, necessary amenities and decent facilities, including having access to usable and pleasant outdoor spaces and community halls.
+8. The establishment of residents’ management committees to oversee planning and maintenance and ensure that all workers have access to adequate space, necessary amenities and decent facilities, including having usable and pleasant outdoor spaces and community halls.

 The CPGB-ML believes that the welfare of workers can only be safeguarded by a socialist system of economy, controlled and administered by the working people themselves.

 Let the capitalists’ ministers try and show us otherwise; let them start by meeting this list of simple demands.